 Notes

-To make a freezer meal.
-Follow the recipe making sure to undercook the potatoes a bit, and do not add the shredded cheese.
+Make a freezer meal.
+Follow the recipe but undercook the potatoes a bit, and do not add the shredded cheese.
 Allow the soup to cool before storing it in a freezer-safe container and freeze for up to 3 months.
 Thaw overnight in the fridge before reheating slowly over low heat.
 Add cheese before serving.

 Store.
-Leftover soup can be divided into individual serving containers and stored in the fridge for 3-4 days or freezer for up to 3 months.
+Store leftover soup in the fridge for up to 4 days or in the freezer for up to 3 months.
+Reheat very gradually over low heat, stirring frequently.

 Nutrition